probabl-ai/skore-user-test/README.md

 ## Create environement

+1. Git clone this repo locally
-1. Create a virtual environment with your usual method (conda, virtualenv...), with a python >= 3.9.
+2. Create a virtual environment with your usual method (conda, virtualenv...), with a python >= 3.9.
-2. Install the libraries in requirements.txt with `pip install -r requirements.txt`.
+3. Install the libraries in requirements.txt with `pip install -r requirements.txt`.

 ## Goal